mondele/btt-writer-docs/docs/dTranslate.rst

 *	Always do your translation according to the Statement of Faith (see https://unfoldingword.org/faith/).

 *	Use the translationNotes (see https://unfoldingword.org/tn/) and the translationWords (see https://unfoldingword.org/tw/) to help you make a better translation.
-These resources are also available within translationStudio, in the Edit-Review view of the project.
+These resources are also available within BTT Writer, in the Edit-Review view of the project.

 Working in a Text Project
 ---------------------------